Find the Best Tankless Water Heater Repair Services in USA

 • Look for a gas line: If you see a gas line connected to the unit, it is a gas tankless water heater.

-• Check the label: The manufacturer will indicate the type on the label.
+• Check the label: The label on the unit should specify the fuel type.
 Look for labels like 'natural gas,' 'propane,' or 'electric.'

 • Consult the manual: The owner's manual will clearly state the fuel type.